Why Is My LiftMaster Garage Door Opener Beeping?

 1. Wireless keyless entry not working

-Wondering why your remote and door controls are working but wireless key entry is not working?
+Wondering why your remote and door controls are working but the wireless key entry is not working?
 I could be that your battery has run low, and you need a replacement.
 Begin by changing the battery and entering your pin and pressing the enter button.
 If that doesn’t work, you can reprogram your door opener.
 See your manual for model-specific programming instructions, then try to see if it works.
 After changing your battery, ensure you dispose of the old one safely.

 1. Remote control not working

-1. Garage door opener not working
+1. The garage door opener not working

 If your garage door opener isn’t working by both remote and door control, you need to check for faults, locks, or if the door is frozen.
 Some garage doors have automatic locks that need to be disabled for your door opener to function.
 If your door isn’t locked, check if your door opener has a power supply and ensure the circuit isn’t broken.
 You should also confirm that the door spring is working since it helps your door opener with lifting.
 During winter, your door might be held down by ice.
 A frozen door can not open, and you, therefore, need to remove the ice before opening your door.